rizinorg/website/content/posts/gsoc-2024-auto-sync-sail/index.md

 Let’s summarize this rollercoaster journey:

-We just wanted to write a binary lifter for RISC-V instructions into RzIL, Rizin’s intermediate language But in order to do that, we first have to have an up-to-date RISC-V decoder/disassembler Rizin depends on Capstone for RISC-V disassembly, but Capstone RISC-V disassembly logic is ported from old LLVM logic that is not up-to-date
+1. We just wanted to write a binary lifter for RISC-V instructions into RzIL, Rizin’s intermediate language
+1. But in order to do that, we first have to have an up-to-date RISC-V decoder/disassembler
+1. Rizin depends on Capstone for RISC-V disassembly, but Capstone RISC-V disassembly logic is ported from old LLVM logic that is not up-to-date
-Even modern LLVM is not completely up-to-date with RISC-V But Sail-RISCV is
+1. Even modern LLVM is not completely up-to-date with RISC-V
+1. But Sail-RISCV is, and it's adopted by the RISC-V foundation as the most authoritative model of the RISC-V architecture
-And thus, we can generate a Capstone disassembler module from Sail-RISCV
+1. And thus, we can generate a Capstone disassembler module from Sail-RISCV, by depending on the Sail compiler as a library

 It was fun.
-Frustrating and long-winded at times, but what kind of programming isn’t frustrating and long-winded?
+Frustrating and long-winded at times, but what kind of programming isn’t?
 That’s part of the thrill anyway!

 That's all and Happy Christmas!
 Keep coding through the wind and the snow.